About

 Our Name

 The name “Unforgotten Archives” pays tribute to Logan Pearsall Smith, echoing the title of his memoir, Unforgotten Years.
-A too often overlooked figure in American literature, his writing inspired admiration and praise from writers as different as Dwight Macdonald, David Rattray, Edouard Roditi, Cyril Connolly, André Gide, George Santayana, and Virginia Woolf.
+A too often overlooked figure in American literature, his work inspired admiration and praise from writers as different as Dwight Macdonald, David Rattray, Edouard Roditi, Cyril Connolly, André Gide, George Santayana, and Virginia Woolf.
 He is one of the tutelary spirits of this project.